simplycycling/ansible-mac-dev-setup/README.md

 - cd into repo, run:

 `ansible-playbook -i inventory main.yml -K` (you'll prompted for your sudo password)

+#### Troubleshooting
+The first time I ran this with geerlingguy's homebrew role, I ran into an Ansible bug, that, long story short, wasn't letting me install caskroom/cask/brew-cask.
+I wish I had made note of the bug, for posterity's sake, but I didn't.
+Oh well.
+Bottom line, if you get an error saying you can't install it, upgrade to the latest version of Ansible.
+It was fixed in late November, and once I upgraded, it worked flawlessly.

 ### Credit where credit is due
 As mentioned before, I used two of Jeff Geerling's roles:
 - geerlingguy.homebrew